 Communicating with the Health app provides doctors with an accurate reflection of how active a patient is every day.

-But the bottomline is simple: you can build a good product on your own.
-But what makes a product amazing, is whether that product integrates with other apps and wearables a user may use.
-For example, I LOVE how how my Strava tracking app integrates with MyFitnessPal and my Apple 4.
-That way, I get to see how my physical activity and calorie intake impact my overall health stats in any given day.
+But the bottomline is simple: you can build a good product on your own, but what makes a product amazing, is whether that product integrates with other apps and wearables a user may use.
+For example, I love how how my Strava tracking app integrates with MyFitnessPal and my Apple 4 watch.
+That way, I get to see how my physical activity and calorie intake impact my overall health stats on any given day.

 App integrations are typically a phase 2 deliverable for most apps.
-And it should be!
 But the lesson here is to make sure you build a long term app for your healthcare app development cycle which accounts for relevant and useful integrations over time.